 It’s hard for a perfectionist to be content with less than ideal because you’re unfamiliar with a term that others find quite acceptable—and it’s called good enough.
 As a perfectionist, you have an all-or-nothing approach to everything.
-To be an awesome perfectionist, you need to balance the pursuit of perfect in all things with the need to excel in the fewer, more important things.
+To be an awesome perfectionist, you need to balance the pursuit of perfection in all things with the need to excel in the fewer, more important things.

 How To Make It Work For You: Remember you don’t need to be perfect in everything you do in life.
 Choose tasks that are worth the effort and put your perfectionist traits to work on them—and then go for it!
 Over time those tasks may shift so you’ll need to re-evaluate where you are in business and life on a regular basis.

-2. Discover That Rest Is Not A Four Letter Word
+2. Discover That Rest Is Not A Four-Letter Word

 Downtime and rest are seldom experienced by perfectionists because they always seek to improve their situation.
-As a result, they often forfeit rest and view it as a four letter word.
+As a result, they often forfeit rest and view it as a four-letter word.
 By their very nature, perfectionists want each day to be productive because they don’t want to be seen as lazy.
-To them, lazy is another four letter word.
+To them, lazy is another four-letter word.

 When you allow yourself to take time off, you shed the stress that you put on yourself to always perform.
 In a study by the Journal of Health Psychology, 450 participants were followed over a period of 6.5 years.
-Consistent with their hypothesis, the findings demonstrated that risk of death was significantly greater for high scorers in perfectionism.
+Consistent with their hypothesis, the findings demonstrated that the risk of death was significantly greater for high scorers in perfectionism.